Living in Portugal for nearly a year, I learned a lot of things about the Portuguese capital.

 Ensure that the figures match what you ordered.
 In Portugal, starters (Entradas) like bread, olives, or goat cheese can be served.

-So, the rule is if you do not touch them, you do not pay for them.
+So, the rule is that if you do not touch them, you do not pay for them.
 The same applies to not paying extra for beverages.

 Do Not Pay More For Beer